monalizadsg/100days-of-code-log/README.md

 **Thoughts:** I am getting comfortable with reading someone's code, it is a great opportunity to experience this kind of project. :)

 ---

+### Day 55-57: September 21-23, Monday-Wednesday

+**Today's Objectives**:

+- Revisit my budget app and continue the transactions

+**New thing(s) learned:** I redid my budget app and learned how to turn my api's into a service.

+**Thoughts:** Since, I am re-doing my budget app, I notice that it is getting over time :) Gotta practice more! :)

+---